 Intro to Airline Fare Types

-The main issue that most airlines face is that maximizing passenger yield directly conflicts with maximizing occupancy rates.
+The main issue that most airlines face is this: maximizing passenger yield directly conflicts with maximizing occupancy rates.
 The airline wants to fill seats at any cost to make sure the inventory doesn’t expire, but they also know there might be a business traveler out there willing to pay hundreds of dollars more for the exact same seat.
 Their solution?
 Private fares.
 This type of airline fare is carefully-managed inventory allocated to air consolidators, travel agents, and online travel agencies.
 While published fares fluctuate daily and generally follow a traditional set of algorithms used to determine your price threshold, private fares generally remain the same price and can be sold anytime up to the advance purchase requirement—sometimes up to 3 days before departure.

-Airlines can further protect their pricing structure by offering select agencies another type of airline fares —opaque fares.
+Airlines can further protect their pricing structure by offering select agencies another type of airline fares—opaque fares.
 This airline fare type is used by the online travel agencies.
 Flights are sold to the public without identifying the airline or flight numbers until after the purchase is complete.
-Understand that when a client comes to you with a fare you cannot match, it is due to one of these 3 airline fare types— Published, Private, or Opaque.
+Understand that when a client comes to you with a fare you cannot match, it is due to one of these 3 airline fare types—Published, Private, or Opaque.

 Let’s break down these fare types a little more, shall we? 🙂